Updated on November 7th, 2023

 Competitive Advantages and Recession Performance

-Fire Suppression is the largest contributor to sales, but this is still just around a quarter of the total that Gorman-Rupp’s generates each year.
+Fire Suppression is the largest contributor to sales, but this is still just around a fifth of the total revenue that Gorman-Rupp generates each year.

 Source: Investor Presentation

-This diversification can help to alleviate declines in a certain area.
+This diversification can help alleviate declines in a certain area.

 However, Gorman-Rupp isn’t immune to the impacts of a recession.
 Listed below are the company’s earnings-per-share totals during, and after the Great Recession: